Noceo200/multi-laserscan-toolbox-ros2/README.md

 ## Dependencies
 * ROS2 (Tested on Humble): https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html

-### Packages needed

-The following ros2 packages should be available:
+The following ROS2 packages are used and should be available once ROS2 is installed:
 * ament_cmake
 * rclcpp
 * sensor_msgs
 * tf2
 * tf2_ros
 * tf2_geometry_msgs
+* rosgraph_msgs
+* nav_msgs

 If needed, install the missing ones:
 ```